Introduction

 👉 The probability of direct impact increases.

-if the risk R exceeds the tolerable threshold, An external LPS is mandatory.
+if the risk R exceeds the tolerable threshold, an external LPS is mandatory .

 7. Summary: when to use what?